 The Public Competition Enforcement Review: Argentina

-Finally, as regards the leniency programme, the amended version of the Draft Bill including the Senate's modifications now proposes to eliminate the leniency programme itself.
+Finally, with regard to the leniency programme, the amended version of the draft bill, including the Senate's modifications, now proposes to eliminate the leniency programme itself.
 It remains to be seen whether the House of Representatives will approve or reject this amendment.
 At the time of writing, there have been no further developments in this regard and no indication of when the bill will be discussed by the House of Representatives.

 i Prioritisation and resource allocation of enforcement authorities

 The Antitrust Law provides the ANAC with several standard enforcement powers, such as: